 U.S. Department Of Housing And Urban Development (HUD)

 HUD oversees the Federal Housing Administration (FHA).
 That means when a borrower defaults on an FHA mortgage, HUD takes ownership of the property, which in turn becomes a HUD home.

 HUD offers a variety of programs geared toward making homeownership affordable.
 One example is the Good Neighbor Next Door program, which offers a 50% discount on HUD homes for teachers, firefighters, emergency medical technicians and law enforcement officers.

-Fannie Mae is a government-sponsored enterprise (GSE) that buys conforming loans from commercial bank lenders and other mortgage originators after closing to keep the mortgage industry liquid.
+Fannie Mae is a government-sponsored enterprise (GSE).
+Its main mission is to buy conforming loans from commercial bank lenders and other mortgage originators after closing to keep the mortgage industry liquid.
 It then repackages them for sale to investors on the secondary mortgage market.
 When a borrower defaults on their mortgage, Fannie Mae takes ownership of the home.

-Fannie Mae's HomePath Ready program helps first time and low- to moderate-income home buyers purchase a home with only a 3% down payment required and will pay up to 3% of the loan amount in closing costs, if you buy a Homepath.com home.
+Fannie Mae’s secondary mission is to help first-time and lower wage income earners attain homeownership.
+Its HomePath Ready program helps these prospective home buyers purchase a home with only a 3% down payment required and will pay up to 3% of the loan amount in closing costs, if they buy a Homepath home.

 Freddie Mac is another GSE.
 Like Fannie Mae, it buys conforming loans, but from smaller banks, credit unions and savings-and-loan institutions as well as other mortgage originators.

 Freddie Mac’s Home Possible and HomeOne programs also help first time and low- to moderate-income home buyers by agreeing to purchase low interest loans with low down payments, similar to Fannie Mae’s programs.